vuongducphuong/documentation/content/applications/general/voip/asterisk.rst

 ============================================
-Configure your VoIP Asterisk server for Odoo
+Configure your VoIP Asterisk server for Leansoft
 ============================================

 Installing Asterisk server